 If you arrive in Knoxville at a time when shuttles are not being offered, we recommend you take a taxi to the university.
 You may have to call for one if you do not see one outside the airport or bus station.
 For the Yellow Cab Company, call 865-523-5151; for the AAA Airport Taxi Service, call 865-531-1930.
 Making a telephone call from a public telephone will cost 35 or 50 cents, and the taxi fare will be around $20–25.
 Ask the taxi driver to take you directly to your housing assignment.

 NOTE: You will live in Clement Hall, 1629 West Cumberland Avenue, Knoxville, TN 37916.
-You will not be able to move into your permanent assignment until August 12 (fall) or January 1 (spring).
-Please complete the arrival form and return to Peggy Myers no later than the date provided on the form.
-We will inform the housing office of your arrival date and time.
+You will not be able to move into your permanent assignment until August 11 (fall) or January 1 (spring).
 You must complete all immunization requirements to be able to move into campus housing.
 If you do not complete these records with the student health clinic, you will be turned away from housing.

 Linens and pillows are not provided.
 Students can move into the residence hall immediately upon arrival as the check-in desk is open 24 hours a day.